Amendments to Forest Conservation Act will affect rights of locals, say Left activists | Headlines

 - India

-All India Kisan Sabha and Bhumi Adhikar Andolan on Tuesday demanded that the government should withdraw a Bill to amend the Forest Conservation Act, saying it will affect the right of locals.
+The All India Kisan Sabha and Bhumi Adhikar Andolan have demanded that the government should withdraw a Bill to amend the Forest Conservation Act, saying it will affect the right of locals.

-The Left-backed organisations announced a nationwide protest on June 30 against the Bill.
+The Left-backed organisations have also announced a nationwide protest on June 30 against the Bill.

-Addressing a press conference here, activists from the two groups said the proposed amendment will destroy the essence of the Act.
+Addressing a press conference here on Tuesday, activists from the two groups said the proposed amendment will destroy the essence of the Act.

 ''The Forest Conservation Act is being amended.
 It will make the Act more centralised and bureaucratised and destroy the very essence of the Act,'' All India Kisan Sabha leader Hannan Mollah said.